SHECP By The Numbers

 SHECP is a collaboration between more than two-dozen colleges and universities that integrates rigorous classroom study of poverty with tailored and focused summer internships and co-curricular activities.

-Last summer SHECP intern provided more than 36,400 hours of service.
+Last summer SHECP intern provided approximately 33,880 hours of service.
 Our interns often serve as a force multiplier for our nonprofit partners.
 These agencies often serve hundreds on razor-thin budgets and the tension between limited resources and need makes their work difficult.

-SHECP internships are fortified by an opening orientation, mid-summer discussions, and a culminating conference and symposium, providing time for learning, reflection, and an opportunity to form relationships for future collaboration.
+SHECP internships are fortified by an opening orientation, mid-summer discussions, and a culminating conference, providing time for learning, reflection, and an opportunity to form relationships for future collaboration.